Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

-In the context of this work, it is sufficient to estimate the relative contribution of all sub-\Mch\ type explosions to the \Mch\ models.
-We thus reduce the dimensionality of the parameter space by only fitting the channels \Mch-H-don. and sub-\Mch\ double-det. to the data, whereas the two other types (He donor and violent merger) are modelled by imposing the inter-channel ratios obtained at the end of the \texttt{StarTrack} simulation\footnote{During the fitting process we hence assume that $\rm \log{N_{He-don}} = \log{N_{H-don}} - 2.053$ and $\rm \log{N_{merger}} = \log{N_{doubledet}} - 0.417$.}.
-In this way we avoid relying on chemistry alone, but assume that the population synthesis adequately produces the relative fractions within \Mch\ and sub-\Mch\ sub-channels.
+In the context of this work, it is sufficient to estimate the ratio of all sub-\Mch\ type explosions to the \Mch\ models, since the actual contribution of each type of progenitor is not known.
+Also there is evidence that binary evolution population synthesis studies of rates of SNe~Ia characteristically under-predict the SN~Ia rate, in particular when compared against extra-galactic rates of SN~Ia \citep[][Fig. 1]{Ruiter2011}.
+We therefore refrain from restricting ourselves to the binary population synthesis model rate output alone.
+We furthermore reduce the dimensionality of the parameter space by only fitting the \Mch-H-donor and sub-\Mch\ double-detonation events, as well as sub-\Mch\ mergers to the data, whereas the \Mch-He donor systems are modelled by requiring the inter-channel ratios obtained at the end of the \texttt{StarTrack} simulations\footnote{During the fitting process we hence assume that $\rm \log{N_{He-don}} = \log{N_{H-don}} - 2.053$.}.
+We remind the reader that our methodological approach assumes that the four specific formation channels used from our binary population synthesis model (and the associated DTDs) correspond to specific nucleosynthetic yields obtained for a set of four explosion models, as discussed in Sect. \ref{subsec:yields_dtds}.
+The explosion models used were chosen to feasibly match a scenario that can be naturally obtained from binary evolution.
+We acknowledge that other plausible SN Ia formation scenarios and DTDs could also be making a contribution, but for this study we have only paired a set of four models (explosion model and binary evolution model) which we consider to be well-matched.

-To determine the most likely fraction of sub-\Mch\ \sneia, we evaluate the likelihood of the GCE model track ([Mn/Fe] against [Fe/H]) only in the metallicity range $-2.5 \lesssim \feh \lesssim +0.2$ dex.
-Stars with metallicites lower than the limit have negligible constraining power for all considered \snia\ channels.
-The upper limit is needed to avoid an artificial increase of the present-day metallicity of the model, as the fitting procedure would otherwise attempt to match the [Fe/H] of the most metal-rich star in the sample.
-We furthermore bin the stars with in metallicity; uncertainties in each bin are calculated from the individual abundance errors and the standard error of the mean.
-We only consider spectra with a $\rm SNR > 50$.
+The likelihood of the GCE model track [Ni/Fe] against [Fe/H]) is evaluated only in the metallicity range $\feh \gtrsim -2.0$ dex.
+Stars with metallicites lower than the limit have negligible constraining power for all considered \snia\ channels (see next Section for the detailed analysis).
+We furthermore bin the stars in metallicity; uncertainties in each bin are calculated from the individual abundance errors and the standard deviation.